Proposals for closer integration of trans-Tasman banking regulation and supervision

 29. Overall, the possible efficiency gains of this model (largely resulting from the removal of the RBNZ's local incorporation and outsourcing policies) seem insufficient to compensate for the potential risks that this model could pose to the stability of New Zealand's financial system.

-· seek further development of coordinated crisis management procedures and protocols; and
+- seek further development of coordinated crisis management procedures and protocols

 32. I would like to progress integration in trans-Tasman banking supervision further if we determine that this would be in the best interests of New Zealand.
 However, in my view, this integration would likely to entail more genuinely mutual arrangements than proposed by the APRA-as-supervisor model, with New Zealand paying a larger and more active role in supervision policy and crisis management.
 Furthermore, proceeding down this route would entail much wider issues for both the Australian and New Zealand governments, some of which go beyond the banking system, and which need to be addressed before deciding whether further integration is desirable.
 I believe that it is necessary for this work to be progressed separately, rather than by a further trans-Tasman working group.